alessandrosp/fizz-buzz/README.md

 # FizzBuzz - Instruction

-## Task A: Ruby on Rails FizzBuzz application
+## Task A: FizzBuzz application

-- Standard FizzBuzz rules, divisible by 3 is Fizz, divisible by 5 is Buzz
+- Standard FizzBuzz rules, divisible by 3 is Fizz, divisible by 5 is Buzz, divisible by 15 is FizzBuzz
 - Should display values from 1 to 100 on the homepage
 - Should allow viewing values up to 100,000,000,000
 - Should have pagination